Vickers Vimy: Design

 The Vickers F.B.27 Vimy is an equal-span twin-engine four-bay biplane, with balanced ailerons on both upper and lower wings.
 The engine nacelles were positioned mid-gap and contained the fuel tanks.
-It has a biplane empennage with elevators on both upper and lower surfaces and twin rudders.
+It has a biplane empennage with elevators on upper and lower surfaces and twin rudders.
 The main undercarriage consists of two pairs of wheels, each pair carried on a pair of tubular steel V-struts.
 There is a tail-skid and an additional skid mounted below the nose of the fuselage to prevent nose-overs.

 The aircraft was designed to accommodate a three-man crew and a payload of 12 bombs.
 In addition to the pilot's cockpit, which was positioned just ahead of the wings, there were two positions for gunners, one behind the wings and the other in the nose, each with a pair of Scarff ring-mounted Lewis guns; the rear cockpit mounting was commonly not fitted during the interwar period.
 Provision for a maximum of four spare drums of ammunition were present in the nose position, while up to six drums could be carried in the rear position.